Remember when you were a kid and you got something in the mail addressed just to you? What an exciting feeling!

 If you’re considering sending someone something this Valentine’s Day and want to put a special touch on it, you can get a one-of-a-kind stamp from Loveland, Colorado, the “Sweetheart City.”

 The town has been offering its Valentine re-mailing program for 78 years, becoming a tradition that’s so well known, cards and letters are sent in from 50 states and 110 countries, according to the Loveland Chamber of Commerce.

 Each year, the town averages more than 100,000 cards, each of which a team of volunteers unpacks and hand stamps before mailing it to the intended recipient.

-Here’s how you can get a piece of mail to your loved one with the special stamp:
+All that being said, here’s how you can get a piece of mail to your loved one with the special stamps:

 The letter should be pre-stamped and pre-addressed before being sent in a larger first-class envelope to: